ShrekBytes/Personal-Projects/README.md

 ## Contributing

 Contributions to this repository are not currently open.
-It is intended solely for showcasing the projects completed during my time at Varsity.
+It is intended solely for showcasing the projects I did for fun and learning.

 However, if you have any suggestions, feedback, or questions, feel free to open an issue in the repository.
 I appreciate your interest and input!